wolfgangasdf/gmail-attachment-remover/README.md

 # Introduction Gmail attachment remover

-An app that connects to your gmail account and removes selected attachments, for instance for large emails.
-Google does not support this.
+This is an app that connects to your gmail account and removes selected attachments, for instance for large emails, without skrewing up the thread display.
+Google does not want to support this.

 * Before removing an attachment, a local full backup of the email is saved.
+But you should save your important attachments manually before!
+* The removed attachment is replaced by a text-file attachment containing the original filename and size

-## safety
+## Safety

-* I use it from time to time and have never lost emails / skrewed up thread-display etc.
+* I use it from time to time and have never lost emails / skrewed up the thread-display etc.
 * You should backup gmail with, e.g., [gmvault](http://gmvault.org) I might pretty easily integrate a backup/restore solution, but gmvault is heavily tested.
-* Mind that Gmail might always, without warning, change their "imap" implementation, which might break things.
+* Mind that Gmail might always, without warning, change their imap implementation, which might break things.
 * Of course I cannot take any responsibility if you loose emails etc...